Blank Banshee 0: Background and composition

-In 2010 Patrick Driscoll and Curtis "Cormorant" Ferguson began performing live as Blank Banshees (previously Shinjuku MAD) which consisted of "predominantly instrumental" compositions.
-By 2012 the duo had become a solo act, with Driscoll continuing to release instrumental music under the pseudonym Blank Banshee and Ferguson appearing as a recurrent guest vocalist.
+In 2010, Patrick Driscoll and Curtis "Cormorant" Ferguson began performing live as Blank Banshees (previously Shinjuku Mad) which consisted of "predominantly instrumental" compositions.
+By 2012, the duo had become a solo act, with Driscoll continuing to release instrumental music under the pseudonym Blank Banshee and Ferguson appearing as a recurrent guest vocalist.

-Blank Banshee 0 was produced between 2011 and 2012 in Driscoll's hometown, Saint John, Canada.
+Blank Banshee 0 was produced between 2011 and 2012 in Driscoll's hometown of Saint John, Canada.

-In the summer of 2012 Driscoll made a move for the West Coast, seeking to escape the "bubble of economic and demographic slump" plaguing the creative industry of his Maritimes hometown at the time; he relocated to Vancouver, Canada, releasing Blank Banshee 0 shortly thereafter.
+In the summer of 2012, Driscoll made a move for the West Coast, seeking to escape the "bubble of economic and demographic slump" plaguing the creative industry of his Maritimes hometown at the time; he relocated to Vancouver, Canada, releasing Blank Banshee 0 shortly thereafter.

 The album was released as a pay what you want digital download via Bandcamp on September 1, 2012.

 Blank Banshee 0 was composed with an Akai MPD26 using Ableton Live.
 The album consists of largely 1980s and 1990s sourced samples layered over original beats, instrumentation and vocals.
-Several aspects of the album including song titles allude to computer technology.
-Many tracks blend trap style beats with elements of seapunk and vaporwave, such as OS start-up sounds and 1990s-era video game music.
-Exclaim magazine named "Teen Pregnancy" among notable songs featuring samples inspired by The Message by Grand Master Flash and The Furious Five.
+Several aspects of the album, including song titles, allude to computer technology.
+Many tracks blend trap-style beats with elements of seapunk and vaporwave, such as operating system start-up sounds and 1990s-era video game music.
+Exclaim! named "Teen Pregnancy" among notable songs featuring samples inspired by "The Message" by Grandmaster Flash and the Furious Five.
 Commenting on his use of sampling, Driscoll states it "stemmed from a desire to separate myself from the guitar driven music I was making and listening to at the time."

 Many songs on the album feature vocal and lyrical contributions by Cormorant, the stage name accredited to Curtis Ferguson.
-The song "Dreamcast" features a vocal melody by Ferguson from a Shinjuku MAD song originally released in 2010.
+The song "Dreamcast" features a vocal melody by Ferguson from a Shinjuku Mad song originally released in 2010.

 Blank Banshee 0 has been released on cassette tape, compact disc, vinyl, and USB flash drive independently through the online store Hologram Bay.